-Many travel nurses have outstanding debt balances, underfunded retirement account and short- term savings in place, but yet often have solid regular income.
+Many travel nurses have outstanding debt balances, underfunded retirement account, and short- term savings in place, but yet often have a solid regular income.
 Unfortunately, lifestyle and poor financial decisions often get in the way of building wealth.

 Creating clarification around student loan options, understanding credit card payoff strategies, and simultaneously understanding how savings habits and retirement design implementation all are interconnected is very important.